Dropkick Murphys: Charity work

-In November 2019, the band performed at a charity event for Worcester, MA firefighter Lt.
-Jason Menard, who lost his life after rescuing his crew from a house fire in the Central Massachusetts city.
+In November 2019, the band performed at a charity event for Worcester, Massachusetts firefighter Lt.
+Jason Menard, who lost his life after rescuing his crew from a house fire in the central Massachusetts city.
 The band also sold a benefit tee shirt as a fundraiser for his family.

-On May 20, 2016, the Dropkick Murphys received the "Robert F. Kennedy Children's Action Corps' Embracing the Legacy Award" for years of charity work with various organizations including work with children and military veteran.
+On May 20, 2016, the Dropkick Murphys received the "Robert F. Kennedy Children's Action Corps' Embracing the Legacy Award" for years of charity work with various organizations including work with children and military veterans.
 The award, "which parallels Robert F. Kennedy's quest for social justice on behalf of society's most vulnerable people" was presented to the band at the Kennedy Library.

-Following the 2022 Russian invasion of Ukraine, the Dropkick Murphys teamed up with the O'Hamsters, a Ukrainian Celtic punk band, to release a Ukrainian version of We Shall Overcome, with the O'Hamsters singing lead vocals, and the Dropkick Murphys playing the music and performing backup vocals.
+After the 2022 Russian invasion of Ukraine, the Dropkick Murphys teamed up with the O'Hamsters, a Ukrainian Celtic punk band, to release a Ukrainian version of "We Shall Overcome", with the O'Hamsters singing lead vocals, and the Dropkick Murphys playing the music and performing backup vocals.
 The video featured artwork from various Ukrainian artists and links to various charities supporting the war effort.
+On May 28, 2025, Ken Casey was part of a humanitarian aid convoy visit to Ukraine.
+Casey explained, "The band had started to do some T-shirts that were to raise money, 100% of the proceeds go to Ukrainian aid efforts and I just thought it was important to me that if I'm going to be speaking up and asking people to donate money I should actually show up and see things with my own eyes and be a part of it directly."
+During Casey's trip, he and the O'Hamsters partnered to produce a Ukrainian take on "Who'll Stand with Us?"; former Congressman Denver Riggleman also contributed backing vocals to the song.

+On September 25, 2025, Casey was honored with the Massachusetts Storyteller of the Year Award by the charitable organization Mass Humanities for a career defined by music, activism, and archival storytelling.